 South Sioux City is a somewhat small city located in the state of Nebraska.
 With a population of 12,809 people and two constituent neighborhoods, South Sioux City is the 14th largest community in Nebraska.

-South Sioux City is a blue-collar town, with 47.85% of people working in blue-collar occupations, while the average in America is just 27.7%.
+When you are in South Sioux City, you'll notice that it is more blue-collar than most other communities in America.
+47.85% of South Sioux City’s employed work in blue-collar jobs, while America averages only 27.7% that do.
 Overall, South Sioux City is a city of production and manufacturing workers, service providers, and sales and office workers.
 There are especially a lot of people living in South Sioux City who work in office and administrative support (8.46%), food service (7.46%), and sales jobs (7.28%).

 The rate of college-level education in South Sioux City is quite a bit lower than the national average among all cities of 21.84%: just 10.59% of people here over 25 have a bachelor's degree or an advanced degree.

 The per capita income in South Sioux City in 2018 was $23,047, which is low income relative to Nebraska, and lower middle income relative to the rest of the US.
 This equates to an annual income of $92,188 for a family of four.
 However, South Sioux City contains both very wealthy and poor people as well.